 Well, there are actually some pretty simple and understandable reasons why you should optimise your site beforehand.
 For those of you that have decided to stick with this piece beyond the opening line, then you’re in luck!
 Below, you will see all the reasons why prior website optimisation is a must:

-If you work on optimising your site before finding an SEO agency to invest in, then you’re setting the wheels in motion.
+If you work on optimising your site before finding a WordPress SEO business to invest in, then you’re setting the wheels in motion.
 You’re laying down stronger foundations for them to work from.
 Investing in SEO with an already optimised site will make everything so much easier, and a lot quicker too.
-Think of it like giving someone all the ingredients to bake a cake rather than just asking them to bake a cake.
+Think of it as giving someone all the ingredients to bake a cake rather than just asking them to bake a cake.
 Without the ingredients, they’d have to spend time and money going out and buying them.
 It’s the same sort of thing here, an SEO agency now has all the ingredients to help devise a winning strategy.

 Investing in SEO simply means you’re trying to improve the search engine performance of your website.
 However, it doesn’t mean that people aren’t already finding your website somehow.
 Furthermore, if your site isn’t optimised, it means the user experience will generally be poor.
 So, any existing traffic you have will be left disappointed and want to leave your site, meaning you lose potential leads.
 But, with an optimised site you’ll provide a good user experience for anyone that finds your site before your SEO strategy kicks in and drives loads more traffic there.

-It’s all about remembering the main goals of investing in SEO; to improve your search engine presence.
+It’s all about remembering the main goal of investing in SEO; to improve your search engine presence.
 This doesn’t mean you’re not already getting traffic from other sources, and these sources need to be greeted with an optimised website!
 Plus, you make SEO so much easier for everyone involved if you’ve already optimised your site.
-Now, it’s more of a question of using off-site SEO tools and fine tuning your pages.
+Now, it’s more of a question of using off-site SEO tools and fine-tuning your pages.